 Rent paddleboards and pedalos from the beaches in Palmanova

-4. How far is Palmanova to Palma city?
+4. How far is Palmanova from Palma city?

 Palma de Mallorca is just 20 minutes from Palmanova.